peletiah/pyramid_auth_demo_sqlalchemy/README.md

 I've added basic SQLAlchemy support to the models and the views.
 There is a group-object in the database, but at the moment it is not used.
+Also use this codeexample with a [pinch of salt](http://www.phrases.org.uk/meanings/take-with-a-grain-of-salt.html), because it is not very polished.

 Installation